thomasthaddeus/DSClub/docs/ds-club-notes.md

 4. Forming teams and beginning the competition
 5. Regular check-ins or help sessions as the competition progresses
 6. Presentations by each team and selection of a winner
-7. Remember that these are just basic overviews and the exact content would depend on the skill level and interests of the club members.
+7. Remember that these are just basic overviews, and the exact content would depend on the skill level and interests of the club members.
-8. It's always a good idea to include hands-on exercises or examples where possible, to help members apply what they're learning.
+8. It's always a good idea to include hands-on exercises or examples, where possible, to help members apply what they're learning.

 ### Week 9: Data Ethics Discussion